Web

 “The emergence of COVID-19 has left many of our Chickasaw citizens struggling to adapt to circumstances that require immediate and reliable access to affordable broadband,” said Secretary of Health for the Chickasaw Nation Dr. Charles Grim, in his written testimony.

-Individuals residing on tribal lands are nearly 4.5 times as likely to lack any terrestrial broadband internet access as those on non-tribal lands, according to 2019 Federal Communications Commission (FCC) report.
+Individuals residing on tribal lands are nearly 4.5 times as likely to lack any terrestrial broadband internet access as those on non-tribal lands, according to a 2019 Federal Communications Commission (FCC) report.

 Even when examining fixed broadband deployment at speeds lower than “broadband,” only six percent of homes on non-tribal lands lack coverage by any wired provider, while 25 percent of homes on tribal lands have no wired option for 10/1 Mbps service.